Azure-Samples/openai-dotnet-samples/README.md

 1. Rebuild the container
     1. Open the command palette.
 In the menu bar, select **View > Command Palette**.
     1. Enter the following command into the command palette **>Codespaces: Rebuild Container**.
 1. When your Codespace rebuilds, open a notebook and run it.
+For more information on getting started with notebooks, see the [Polyglot Notebooks documentation](https://code.visualstudio.com/docs/languages/polyglot).

 ## Azure OpenAI .NET SDK Notes